Happy New Year, hockey fans.

 2019-20 cap hit: $6.1 million

-This will be an interesting case to watch, considering the performance of rookie backup Ilya Samsonov, whose strong play (7-2-1, 2.42 GAA, .917 SV%) will surely give GM Brian MacLellan plenty to think about – especially with the 2021 Seattle expansion draft potentially complicating matters.
+Adding interest to this situation is the performance of rookie backup Ilya Samsonov, whose strong play (10-2-1, 2.28 GAA, .918 SV%) will surely give GM Brian MacLellan plenty to think about – especially with the 2021 Seattle expansion draft potentially complicating matters.

 5. Torey Krug, D, Boston Bruins